 As Interim CEO, Dr. Hinshaw directs the K-64 Initiative to ensure sustainability, scalability and achievement of outcomes related to the program’s six guiding priorities.

-As Business Liaison of K-64, Jennifer Jones is responsible for connecting businesses to future outcomes and sustainability of the K-64 initiative.
+As Business Liaison of K-64, Christie Sims is responsible for connecting businesses to future outcomes and sustainability of the K-64 initiative.

 As Business Liaison of K-64, Chris Reese is responsible for connecting businesses to K-14 work-based learning and adult populations within the Catawba Valley Community College’s academy programs.